kalyan-prusty/Open-Source-Physical-Design-Using-OpenLane/README.md

 Now, we can see this is violating the timing.

+##### Timing Analysis using OpenSTA
 Steps to remove this timing violation:
-1. Synthesize your design keeping Delay as optimizing criteria insteade of Area.
+1. Synthesize your design keeping Delay as optimizing criteria insteade of Area i.e. changing the SYNTH_STRATEGY
 2. Enable sizing.
 3. Decrease the maximum fanout so that output capacitance will be decreased and inturn the delay.